Little Mix’s Perrie Edwards Reveals Her Abs In Several Skimpy Bikinis

 But it wasn’t just her day in her skimpy pink bikini that caught the attention of the paparazzi and her boyfriend.

-The site also shared photos of Edwards sporting a tiny black midriff bearing crop top and tiny black bikini bottoms as she posed for photos on a large rock.
+The site also shared photos of Edwards sporting a tiny black midriff-baring crop top and tiny black bikini bottoms as she posed for photos on a large rock.

 Perrie, who was previously engaged to former One Direction singer Zayn Malik, could be seen arching her back in one photo as she continued to shield her eyes in her sunglasses while also wearing a black bandana around her head.